GeekyHacks/Yemen_National_Youth_Council/README.md

 # 📖 Personal Portfolio! <a name="about-project"></a>

 **My Personal Portfolio!**
-This is my second project with Microverse using Github professional flow and it's a porfolio website that is built in html & css, it includes my resume, basic information about me and my career, and projects I have worked on.
+This is my capstone project with Microverse using Github professional flow and it's a council website that is built in html & css,and javascript.
+In involves a list of Yemeni national figures that I do admire and want to let others know about them.

 ## 🛠 Built With <a name="built-with">HTML, CSS</a>